caspii/casparwre.de/_posts/2021-02-25-stop-using-google-analytics.md

 > Google Analytics is the most popular website stats tool.
 More than 53% of all sites on the web track their visitors using Google Analytics.
 84% of sites that do use a known analytics script use Google Analytics.
 It’s the most popular third-party request on the web.
 It accounts for 0.64% of all network requests.” -- [Plausible.io blog](https://plausible.io/blog/remove-google-analytics#its-owned-by-google-the-largest-ad-tech-company-in-the-world)

-When I first began to develop websites, it was a no-brainer to add Google Analytics to anything I created.
-It’s free!
+When I first began to develop websites, it was a no-brainer to add Google Analytics to anything I created.: "It’s free!
 It’s good!
-It’s what everyone uses!
+It’s what everyone uses!"

-But actually it’s not that good really:
+Actually it’s not that good really:

 * It’s a bloated script that affects your site speed
 * It’s overkill for the majority of site owners